MostlyAdequate/mostly-adequate-guide/feedback_loop.md

-# Seting up an immediate feedback loop
+# Setting up an immediate feedback loop

 Clone the repo to a `local_folder`